ji-chartsiri/AICO/README.md

-The repository provides the implementation of AICO (Model-Agnostic Feature Significance Test) from Advanced Financial Technologies Laboratory, Stanford University.
+The repository provides the implementation of AICO (Add-In Covariates), a model-agnostic feature significance test for machine learning models, from Advanced Financial Technologies Laboratory, Stanford University.